-TASK-CV aims to bring together research in transfer learning and domain adaptation for computer vision as a workshop hosted by the ECCV 2016.
-We invite the submission of research contributions such as:
+Accordingly, TASK-CV aims to bring together research in transfer learning and domain adaptation for computer vision and invites the submission of research contributions on the following topics:

 - TL/DA learning methods for challenging paradigms like unsupervised, and incremental or on-line learning.